ion-girloanta/AWSArchitecture/README.md

 I am a professional architect with [X]+ years of experience in architectural design, project management, and urban planning.
 My work emphasizes sustainability, human-centered design, and innovative use of space and materials.

-- 📍 Location: [Your City, Country]
+- 📍 Location: [IL, Center region]
-- 🎓 Education: [Your Degree & Institution]
+- 🎓 Education: [MBA in Economics, Statistic and Cybernetics]
-- 🏢 Currently: [Your Job Title or Firm Name]
+- 🏢 Currently: [Manager of the Bar-Ilan University's IT development Full-time]
 - 🌐 Portfolio Website: [YourWebsite.com] *(optional)*

 ---